ai-agriculture-circuits-and-systems/AppleScabFDs/README.md

 ## License

-This dataset is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
+This dataset is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

 ## Source